I Am Not Saying You're a Control Freak, But....

 "They Don't Know How / They are Too New /They Made a Mistake Last Time"

 Invest in Training and Trust: This WILL pay off for you, manager.
 Equip your employees with the skills they need to excel, especially if they are new or making errors.
-Review the directions before you release them to get started; Schedule a check-in time for any questions or hurdles that come up mid-way; Walk them through a post-morteum to review what could be improved.
+Review the directions before you release them to get started; Schedule a check-in time for any questions or hurdles that come up mid-way; Walk them through a post-mortem to review what could be improved.
 Time taken now pays you both dividends later on.

 WHAT THIS MEANS FOR MANAGERS